 The employment statistics for employees is published on a quarterly and monthly basis.
 The statistics shows the development in the number of people with employee job.
 On a quarterly basis the number of full-time employees is also published.
 The statistics is distributed by sector and industries both in the monthly statistics and in the quarterly statistics.
-However the quarterly statistics is also shown on workplace geography.
+Furthermore, workplace geography is also illustrated on a quarterly basis.